racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ConfigurationManagement/Home/CMDBConfig.md

 When you have an application that requires advanced configuration, it is very likely that a key/value configuration is too complex to configure and/or maintain.
 For example when you have to configure a web server, it would become too hard to configure an ACL with a key/value system.

-Therefore you can use the CMDB (Configuration Management DataBase) of PyLabs.
-The CMDB is a configuration platform that allows you to set up advanced configurations of PyLabs compatible applications.
+Therefore you can use the CMDB (Configuration Management DataBase) of Pylabs.
+The CMDB is a configuration platform that allows you to set up advanced configurations of Pylabs compatible applications.
 The configuration of an application with CMDB is available in the `q.manage` name space, for example `q.manage.nginx.cmdb`.